shaheenp/mygreeneyed/families/salicaceae/populus/populus.md

 family: Salicaceae
 ---

-*populus* -- Latin name for poplars as a group
+*Populus* -- Latin name for poplars as a group

 Leaves:
   - alternate